 Notes

 - An abstract class must be declared in the code above any class that inherits from it.
-This is the only case where the order of definition (of global constructs) matters.

 - The abstract class (if any) and the interfaces (if any) that a concrete class inherits from may not contain duplicates of any abstract member.
 Any duplicated definitions in the hierarchy will result in a compile error.
 If such duplications arise, you should factor out the common member definitions, and move them up the hierarchy or into new interfaces inherited by the interfaces and/or classes that need them.

-- Inheritance hierarchies must form a tree, that is you must avoid creating a ‘circular’ dependency where, for example, Type A inherits from Type B, which inherits from Type C, which inherits from Type A.
+- Inheritance hierarchies must form a tree, that is you must avoid creating a'circular dependency where, for example, Type A inherits from Type B, which inherits from Type C, which inherits from Type A.

 - The various 'super-Types' (abstract classes and interfaces) that a concrete class inherits from must not define conflicting members, e.g. members with the same name but having different Type signatures.

-Abstract class
+abstract class

 An abstract class may not be instantiated (and hence may not define a constructor).
 It may define concrete members i.e.: